Racing at CSC during Covid-19

 Safety Boat Helms

-You must be qualified to PB level 2, be registered as a helm on the club data base and have done the in house safety boat course to act as SBH, and you should whenever possible bring a member of you own household as your SBC.
+You must be qualified to PB level 2, be registered as a helm on the club data base and prefer you to have done the in house safety boat or RYA Safety Boat course to act as SBH, and you should whenever possible bring a member of you own household as your SBC.

 You must read and understand the risk's involved of operating sailing during the Covid-19 period: Latest Risk Assessment